 One category of Tallinn ships are cruises which just circle a certain period on the Baltic Sea.
-These cruises have many names (like Tallinn cruise, which sucks, I know!) and nicknames (party cruise or booze cruise).
+These cruises have many names (like Tallinn cruise, which sucks, I know!) and nicknames (a party cruise or booze cruise).

-Book a ticket and see how rough it can get when Finns are *all-in* – however, you will not get to see Tallinn.
+Book a ticket and see how Finns party when they are *all-in* – however, you will not get to see Tallinn.

 The second category is those Tallinn ships which are route connection ferries.
 They shuttle back and forth the two cities from early morning until midnight, on average.

-Some Tallinn cruises are designed so that you get to visit Tallinn.
+Some Tallinn cruises are designed so that you get to visit Tallinn, others aren’t.